aSchimp/RemoteSpotifyApp/README.md

 Setup
 ===============

 After cloning the project, you must run `git submodule init` followed by `git submodule update` in order to download the cocoalibspotify dependency.
+You will also need to get an application key from https://developer.spotify.com/technologies/libspotify/, and put it into an appkey.c file in the RemoteSpotify directory.

 License
 ================